Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 # CLI override: --verbose

-output_file: null # Write detailed output to file (path)
+output_file: null # Write full debug log to file (path)

 1. Start with dry-run mode